regenwatchdog/regenwatchdog.github.io/_estates/barkinganddagenham/gascoigne.md

   - '0.078037,51.533476'
 published: true
 ---
-179 homes have been approved for demolition on the latest phase of Barking & Dagenham's Gascoigne estate regeneration, to be replaced by 850 new homes of which 78 at 'London Affordabe Rent' (defined as up to 80% market rent).
+In Dec 2018, the Mayor approved the demolition of 179 homes on the latest phase of Barking & Dagenham's Gascoigne estate regeneration, to be replaced by 850 new homes of which 78 at 'London Affordabe Rent' (defined as up to 80% market rent).
 Leaseholders have the 'right to return'  only if they can afford to pay the rent in one of the new shared-ownership flats.

-In Dec 2018, the Mayor [approved](https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/planning-application-search/gascoigne-estate-west) the demolition of 179 homes on this latest phase of the scheme, Gascoigne estate West - the [east side of the estate](/casestudies/gascoigne/) having been approved for demolition in September 2015.
+The Mayor's [planning report](https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/planning-application-search/gascoigne-estate-west) approves the demolition of 179 homes on this latest phase of the scheme, Gascoigne estate West - the [east side of the estate](/casestudies/gascoigne/) having been approved for demolition in September 2015.

-The definition of 'London Affordable Rent' in the [planning consent's section 106 legal agreement](/images/gascoignes106.pdf) allows rents of up to 80% market rent.
+This is despite the Mayor's own estate regeneration policy requiring no net loss of social rented housing.
+Indeed, the replacement 'social' housing is all 'London Affordable Rent' which is defined in the [planning consent's section 106 legal agreement](/images/gascoignes106.pdf) as up to 80% market rent.

 <img src="/images/gascoignes106.png" class="img-fluid rounded img-thumbnail">